-Step 11B

-DEFINE INDICATORS
+Step 11B DEFINE INDICATORS

-Each measure should be operationalised by determining at least one meaningful, useful, feasible indicator.
-Indicators are often quantitative (number-based; e.g., #/% of the cohort with BP < 140/90 mmHg at their last visit), but can also be qualitative (textual, visual or verbal; e.g., PLWNCDs' perception of the personcentricity of care).
-Good indicators are those that can capture relevant changes while accounting for blind spots, available resources and data collection tools, and their value beyond the project (e.g., for comparison or accountability). $\underline{\text{Table 5}}$ can serve as a rough guide.
+Each measure should be operationalised by determining one (or more) meaningful, useful, feasible indicator(s).
+Indicators are often quantitative (number-based; e.g., #/% of the cohort with BP < 140/90 mmHg at their last visit), but can also be qualitative (textual, visual or verbal; e.g., PLWNCDs' perception of the person-centredness of care).
+Good indicators are those that can capture relevant changes while accounting for blind spots, available resources and data collection tools, and their value beyond the project (e.g., for comparison or accountability).
+Table 5 can serve as a rough guide.

-The table below is not a rigid prescription for implementers.
-Many factors influence the potential M&E scope, not least organisational mandates and capacities, availability of resources, and the cultural and socio-economic context.
-The reflection questions may help identify some of these factors.
+The below table is not a rigid prescription for implementers.
+Many factors influence the potential M&E scope, not least organisational mandates and capacities, resource availabilities, and the cultural and socio-economic context.
+The reflection questions may help identify some of them.